-Tasks identified within this report which can only be undertaken by an ecologist are specified within Section 4.2.
-The Ecological Representative will ensure that a copy of the Precautionary Method Statement is available during the works.
+Tasks identified within this report which can only be undertaken by an ecologist are specified within each species-specific method of working in Section 4.2.
+The Ecological Representative will ensure that a copy of the Precautionary Method Statement is available during the works and provides a signed copy to Suffolk County Council once they have discussed the necessary requirements with the ecologist.